The Cyclades · Milos

 Coffee, light breakfast

-The boat day is long.
-Bring water, sunscreen, a towel, a hat, cash.
+The boat day is long, so bring water, sunscreen, a towel, a hat and cash.

 Pack for the day